amirjalali65/PQCisogenyGroupKey/README.md

 ```
 ## Contributors
 The main construction of group key scheme from supersingular isogeny is proposed by Vlamidir Sukharev and David Jao.

-This implementation is a joint work with the inventor of the scheme, Reza Azarderakhsh and Amir Jalali.
+This implementation is a joint work with the inventors of the scheme, Reza Azarderakhsh and Amir Jalali.